 Infographic summarizing IRS contribution limits and catch up provisions for retirement accountsLEARN MORE

 The Solo 401(k) is often the most attractive plan to investors, if they qualify, because it combines elements of the SEP and SIMPLE.

 The Solo 401(k) is designed for owner-only businesses and spouses.
-It can be established by both incorporated and unincorporated businesses, sole proprietorships, partnerships and corporations.
+It can be established by both incorporated and unincorporated businesses, sole proprietorships, partnerships, and corporations.

-If you qualify, the Solo 401(k) planoffers higher contribution amounts and possible tax deductions.
+If you qualify, the Solo 401(k) plan offers higher contribution amounts and possible tax deductions.
 Two components comprise the maximum Solo 401(k) plan contribution:

-The total annual contribution limit from both sources is $56,000 in 2019 for those under age 50.
+The total annual contribution limit from both sources, for those under age 50, is $56,000 in 2019 and $57,000 in 2020.

 The solo 401(k) is for incorporated and unincorporated businesses, sole proprietorships, partnerships, and corporations.
 The only requirement for contributions to this plan is that an individual receives a salary or wage.

-The business entity must have no additional employees other than the spouse of the proprietor—or, in the case of a partnership; the only employees must be self-employed partners and their spouses.
+The business entity must have no additional employees other than the spouse of the proprietor—or, in the case of a partnership, the only employees must be self-employed partners and their spouses.